alonso-herreros/uni-lnas-lab1/Session 2 Report.md

 > </p>

 ## 3. Stationary voltage at the output of the microcontroller
-When the relay is activated, to what value does the voltage at the output pin vO(t)?
+When the relay is activated, to what value does the voltage at the output pin $v_o(t)$?
 Justify theoretically the result obtained.

 <!-- TODO: Insert the screenshot(s) here and, optionally, the link(s). -->